mvanwinkleias/mv_automation_standards/doc/index.md

 This means that when something DOES go wrong, you should get emailed.

 Don't use individual user's crontab files to cron up things.
 If you're gonna cron, use /etc/cron.d .
+If it's important:

+* It shouldn't run as a non-service user account
+* It should require some level of restricted permissions to alter

 ## Email